How to Format USB Drives in Linux

 Method 1: Format USB Using the Terminal

-The easiest and fastest way to format a USB drive in Linux is through the terminal.
+The terminal is the easiest and fastest way to format a USB drive in Linux.
 The procedure consists of three steps:

 1. Locating the USB drive.